floss1138/dbDotCad/README.md

 The file written by ATTOUT is tab-delimited ASCII.
 The ATTOUT filename is the drawing file name with a .txt extension (but can be changed before saving).
 Some file naming standards require the document title to be in the file name, this can be a useful cross check.
+DDC adopts this method and requires a strict naming standard as above.

 The first row in the file contains column headers that identify the data to ATTIN.
-The first two columns are labelled HANDLE and BLOCKNAME.
+The first two columns are always labelled HANDLE and BLOCKNAME as exported by ATTOUT (and required by the dxf standard).
+DDC requires the next attribtue to be TITLE and to identify the docuocument.

 The remaining columns in the file are labelled with attribute tags as they appear in the drawing.
 Numbers are added to duplicate attribute tags to ensure that they are unique.